krantzanton/krantzanton/README.md

-## hello, I'm Anton!
+## hello

-I'm guy who is interested in most things, among things are cooking and programming.
+interested in most things, among things are cooking and programming.

 - Currently studying High Performance Computer Systems master at Chalmers, fourth year
 - Low Voltage Lead for Chalmers Solar Team 2025☀️🏎️ I made the ECUs PCBs for the car and also programmed them among other things.